 The ‘League of Residents’ at our Hastings Court Care Home Welcome Sally-Ann Hart MP

-Members of the ‘League of Residents’ at our Hastings Court Care Home were delighted to welcome back Sally-Ann Hart MP.
+Members of the ‘League of Residents’ at our Hastings Court Care Home in East Sussex were delighted to welcome back Sally-Ann Hart MP.
 Sally-Ann first visited the home ahead of the general election in December, when the home invited all candidates to come in.

 The Hastings Court League of Residents meet twice a week at the home to discuss political and social issues.
 Long-time Labour voter, David Lee, one of the League’s 12 members, enjoyed a lively discussion with Ms Hart.